pass-the-salt/2019/schedule.md

 ---

-**NOTIFICATION: if you land on this page, for the moment, it is a DRAFT / Work In Progres.
-DO NOT TRUST IT!**

-This year, dear attendees, we are happy and proud to propose to you **26 talks** about Security and Free Software (or open format/protocol).
+For this second edition, we are happy to propose to you **26 talks** about Security and Free Software (or open format/protocol).

 We also want you to have the opportunity to **learn and practice through 9 workshops** (see their <a href="#workshops">schedule</a> below).